 How are zinc and biotin linked?

-Zinc preparations are often added to biotin.
+Zinc supplements are often added to biotin.
 This vitamin is also used to promote hair growth, as biotin deficiency can lead to hair loss.
 Zinc also increases the activity of biotin, which is why it makes sense to take them together.
-Through your diet, you consume biotin in the form of wholegrain products, mushrooms and meat..
+Through your diet, you consume biotin in the form of wholegrain products, mushrooms and meat.

 The body cannot ingest any number of minerals at once because they interfere with each other’s absorption.
 Therefore, you should not take the following iron, copper or calcium at the same time.
 Researchers have found that iron is not absorbed over a long period of time if large amounts of zinc are ingested at the same time.